 Publishing

-Making a branch live, running several live branches, and how published reads differ.
+Making a branch live, scheduling it, running several live branches, and how published reads differ.

 Publishing marks a branch as live.
-A row in publications, keyed by (rootId, branchId), records that a branch is published: the commit at publish time, who published it, and when.
+A publication is a pointer to a branch, not a snapshot of its content: a row in publications, keyed by (rootId, branchId), records that a branch is published, along with the commit at publish time, who published it, and when.
 The published read renders the branch's current head, so later commits to a published branch go live on the next read, with no re-publish needed.
+Almost everything else on this page follows from that one idea: publishing aims a pointer at a moving branch, and reads track where it points.

 Publish and unpublish

-publishBranch publishes a branch; unpublishBranch removes a publication.
+publishBranch publishes a branch; unpublishBranch removes a publication and takes it offline.
 Publishing can require approval, in which case it is blocked until granted (PUBLICATION_APPROVAL_REQUIRED):

 await cms.api.pages.publishBranch({